TaxFoundation/facts-and-figures-app-plan/README.md

 * Must be easy to navigate to desired information, or to simply browse
 * Must be updateable with new data

+### Ideal Requirements

+* App can geo-locate users to show them the information of the state they are in

 ## Design and Function

 Mockups illustrating design and information flow are in process.